Rakuten-Marketing/blueprints/README.md

 Blueprints
 ---

 > NOTE: This is very much work in progress and is not ready for production use.
-But feel free to take a peak and explore.
+But feel free to take a peak and explore 😎

 The purpose of this project is to define a branded styleguide for people to import and use in their projects.